-The total estimated waste generation in Sri Lanka is 10,768 tonnes per day in year 2013 (JICA, 2016) and now it may be more than 15000 tonnes per day according to the population and economic growth rates.
-The waste generation rate in the local authorities of Municipal Council, Urban Council and Pradeshiya Sabhas (smallest administrative unit of local authority) is not equal and it varies depending on several factors.
-However, it is estimated that the waste generation potential in Sri Lanka in 2015 was 1.297 kg/person/day and is being increased due to economic growth of the country (JICA, 2016).
-Across Sri Lanka there are 297 local authorities and they are the responsible agencies for the management and disposal of solid wastes in their purview.
-The most prevalent final waste disposal method practice in the most of the local authorities in Sri Lanka is open dumping due to low cost, easy to practice and less technology involved.
-The open dumping of wastes creates the detrimental effects on environment and health hazards for flora and fauna.
-However, the dumping of collected wastes in the places which are richer in biodiversity such as river banks, road sides, wetlands and marshes are frequently practiced by local authorities in Sri Lanka (Gunawardana, Basnayake, Shimada, & Iwata, 2009).
+The total estimated MSW generation in Sri Lanka is 10,768 t/per day in the year 2013 (JICA 2016) and now it may be more than 15,000 t per day according to the population and economic growth rates.
+The waste generation rate in the local authorities of Municipal Council, Urban Council and Pradeshiya Sabhas (smallest administrative unit of the local authority) is not equal and it varies depending on several factors.
+However, it is estimated that the waste generation potential in Sri Lanka in 2015 was 1.297 kg/person/day and is being increased due to the economic growth of the country (JICA 2016).
+The most prevalent final waste disposal method practice in most of the local authorities in Sri Lanka is open dumping due to low cost, ease to practice and less technology involved.
+The open dumping of wastes creates detrimental effects on the environment and health hazards for flora and fauna.
+However, the dumping of collected wastes in the places which are richer in biodiversities such as river banks, roadsides, wetlands and marshes are frequently practiced in local authorities Sri Lanka hv (Gunawardana et al. 2009).